The two-loop Higgs impact factor: Introduction

 In this paper, we consider the HEFT two-loop amplitude for Higgs boson production in association with a jet, expanded to NNLL accuracy.
-Thanks to the simpler colour structure of the amplitudes for Higgs $+$ three partons with respect to parton-parton scattering, we are able to absorb the cut contributions, which would break Regge factorization, into single-Reggeon exchange and thus into the impact factor, which we determine at two-loop accuracy.
+Thanks to the simpler colour structure of the amplitudes for Higgs $+$ three partons with respect to parton-parton scattering, we are able to show that the Regge cuts do not contribute to the amplitudes through three loops.
+Thus, we determine the Higgs impact factor at two-loop accuracy.
 Accordingly, we are able to predict the single-logarithmic coefficient of the HEFT three-loop amplitude for Higgs boson production in association with a jet, expanded to NNLL accuracy.

 In sec.~\ref{sec:hjampRegge}, we consider the amplitudes for Higgs $+$ three partons in the Regge limit, at tree-level in sec.~\ref{sec:hjtreeampRegge}, at NLL accuracy in sec.~\ref{sec:hjampReggenll} and at NNLL accuracy in sec.~\ref{sec:hjampReggennll}, where we discuss the issue of the Regge cut in this context.
 In sec.~\ref{sec:amp2L}, we consider the two-loop amplitudes for Higgs $+$ three partons in general kinematics, expand them in the Regge limit and lay out their infrared structure.
 Finally, in sec.~\ref{sec:IF2}, we present the Higgs impact factor at two-loop accuracy.
 In sec.~\ref{sec:conc}, we draw our conclusions.
 The paper is furnished with four appendices, which display the kinematics of Higgs $+$ three partons, the tree-level amplitudes in the spinor-helicity formalism, the anomalous dimensions which are used throughout the paper and provide the coefficients of the impact factors through two loops.